Select Language

 2. Laudon, K. C., & Laudon, J. P. (2014).
 Management Information Systems: Managing the Digital Firm.
 Pearson.

-4. Zhu, J.-Y., Park, T., Isola, P., & Efros, A. A. (2017).
+5. Zhu, J., Park, T., Isola, P., & Efros, A. A. (2017).
 Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks.
 Proceedings of the IEEE International Conference on Computer Vision (ICCV).
-(Cited as an example of advanced, generative AI models that hint at future personalized content creation in education).
+(Cited as an example of a transformative technical framework—CycleGAN—which redefined its field, unlike the incremental adoption discussed in the PDF).